qiuwenbaike/Write/README.md

     $wgMedikColor = 'blue';

-Default value is `#ffbe00` as used in WikiSkripta project.
+Default value is `#ffbe00` as used in the WikiSkripta project.

 #### Site logo